-Collaborative Governance for public value, innovation and the role of leadership
+Collaborative Governance for innovative public value outcomes: the role of leadership and institutional design

 Eva Sørensen (UCL)

 Marlot Kuiper (Utrecht University)

 - 500,- for non-members from an NIG member institution

 Collaborative approaches to public governance are increasingly seen as a key strategy for pursuing and promoting public value.
 The idea is that collaboration helps public actors to craft not only more effective, but also more democratic, responsive, robust, and inclusive solutions to the pressing societal problems that emerge in an increasingly turbulent world (Ansell and Gash 2008; Sørensen and Torfing 2021; Termeer 2009).
 Collaboration is also considered to be an important driver of innovative solutions: “recent research points to multi-actor collaboration as superior innovation driver” (Torfing 2019, 1).
 In this course, we discuss the principles of collaborative governance and explore its potential for creating public value and spurring public innovation, in a range of different policy domains.